FabricMC/fabric-docs/develop/dynamic-registry.md

 `DynamicRegistries.register()` creates a non-synced registry.
 It is loaded on the server only, and is not available on the client.
 Use this when the client never needs to read the registry.

-It's not relevant in our example, but here's how to do it otherwise:
+It's not relevant in our example, but here's how to do it:

 <<< @/reference/latest/src/main/java/com/example/docs/dynamic_registries/ExampleModRegistries.java#simple